Canadian donor visits Lifewater projects in Kenya

 Impact Photo - Koontz 2.jpg 512 KB

 Women in front of one of the storage containers they received from Lifewater.
 Because the tank is right next to their house, they no longer need to use large, heavy buckets for transport.
-At the top right is the white pipe that brings the rainwater down from the roof.
+At the top right is the white pipe that brings the rainwater down from the roof for use in their toilets and other sanitation needs.

 Impact Photo - Koontz 3.jpg 351 KB